charliecalvert/CloudNotes/Assignments/DeliciousQuery.md

         expect(allUrls[4]).toBe("https://twitter.com/nodejs");
     });
 ```

+Here are some hints on how to **get an array containing only the url from each item**:

+* Define a method in control.js called **getAllUrls**.
+* In that method, create an empty array.
+* Use **$.each** to iterate over the array of mock data from Delicious
+* Add the URL from each object in the mockdata to your array
+* After the loop, return the array you created.

+## Step 06: Create maps {#create-map}

 A test that shows we can create a map that creates an array of object containg the following fields from our original query: